CGJennings/se3docs/docs/dm-dollar-notation.md

 value = $key_with_hyphen;
 ```

-Key names that use `_` or characters that are illegal in JavaScript variable names cannot use $-notation and must be accessed directly through a Settings instance.
+Key names that use either `_` or characters that are [not allowed in variable names](https://developer.mozilla.org/bm/docs/Web/JavaScript/Guide/Grammar_and_types#Variables) cannot use $-notation and must be accessed directly through a Settings instance.

-## Type coercion
+### Type coercion

 Since settings values are always stored as strings, any value that is assigned to a $-variable will first be converted to a string.
 Assigning non-string values may cause unexpected issues.
 For example, the following code does not print two as you might expect: